This post may contain affiliate links

 Scotch Bonnet vs Habanero pepper

-The Scotch Bonnet and Habanero peppers are cousins, and the two produce similar hotness and flavor.
+The Scotch Bonnet and Habanero peppers are cousins, producing similar hotness and flavor.
 Generally speaking, the Scotch Bonnet is a sweeter pepper with a spicier taste.
 Both peppers fall into the hot zone on the Scoville scale.
 But what is the difference between them?
 Here’s a quick comparison of the differences between them.

 |Appearance||As a globe||Teardrop shape|